lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 		+ Getters/Setters for the data
 		+ UpdateLocation:
 			+ Using the location, direction, and speed of the car this method will be called to reupdate the location of the car
+			+ This will also be called and changed when the zoom and/or pan is changed (?)
 		+ Constructor:
 			+ Given the data from the JSON a new car will be created
 	+ #####Data: